wp-plugins/text-selection-for-mobile/readme.txt

 = How do i remove errnio from my site? =
 Removing errnio is very simple.
 Access your dashboard, click on plugins and locate errnio.
 Under errnio you'll see the option to deactivate and uninstall.
 Please note you must clean your device cache to see changes take effect.
 Your users will probably stop seeing errnio within a few hours, depending on your server cache settings.
-= Top/Bottom bar is covering my menu/ad . what can I do? =
+= Top/Bottom bar is covering my menu/ad.... what can I do? =
-Well that s not good!
+Well that's not good!
 Don't worry, we can certainly handle this.
 Please contact us directly and we'll solve it on the fly.
 = How do you get my content featured on errnio? = Magic!
 Once integrated on your site, our servers automatically analyze and index your site content, to serve it directly to any errnio product by relevance.
 = Can I control the content displayed on errnio? =
 At the moment we do not offer this but it is being developed as we speak.
 If you have any special requests for custom integration please let us know by sending us an email to info@errnio.com
 = Do you collect user data on my site or users? =
 No. We do not collect user information from your site.
 Our data policy is strictly suited to aggregate and anonymous information only.
 Our tracking works with contextual and semantic technology only, without tracking users.
-Look, if you’ve read this far down you deserve our email for sure :)

 FOR MORE INFORMATION contact us at: info@errnio.com